chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 Once you've created your extension package, using the functions contained within is as simple as ensuring the package is installed (for instance, by adding a dependency) and calling the functions within your Chocolatey scripts.

-If you've already created a [config package](#xref:howto-create-config-package), why not try adding your newly available functions to it?
+If you've already created a [config package](xref:howto-create-config-package), why not try adding your newly available functions to it?
+We'll use it as an example, here, but you can apply the same ideas to other packages.

 - Open the config package `.nuspec` file in VS Code.
 - [Add a dependency](#nuspec-dependency-addition) on your new extension package.